Omar A. Ashour

 Biography

-On a personal level, my hobbies include building mechanical keyboards, reading, and computer RPGs.
-I live with my wife, two cats and dog in the SF Bay Area.
+On a personal level, I enjoy building mechanical keyboards and reading.
+I live with my wife, dog, and two cats in the SF Bay Area.

 Education